instituteofcancerresearch/PkgNeo/README.md

 ```

 ### Get the stop gain information
-**The downstream stop gain** is first stop codon after the mutation (downstream of the mutation, to the right).
+**The downstream stop gain** is the first stop codon after the mutation (downstream of the mutation, to the right).
 The sequence will shift from the wildtype downstream until there is a stop.
 `WWWWWWWWWXXXXXXXXXX*YYYYYYYYYYYYY`
 Where